willmadd/zicket/README.md

 4. In the root directory, Rename the file `.env.example` to `.env`
 5. run `php artisan key:generate`
 6. To install react and dependancies run `npm install && npm run production`
+7. Run `php artisan serve` to serve the app
-7. Zicket App should now be viewable at `localhost:8000`
+8. Zicket App should now be viewable at `localhost:8000`